 out of the streetcar’s mouth.

-We’ve been overrun!
+We’ve been conquered!

-The bodice of your soul is undone.
+The bodice of the soul is undone.

 Hands burn your body.